Things Your Compost Pile Needs from You

 As part of the decomposition process, your compost pile will need to be moistened until just damp and kept that way.
 If it is allowed to dry out completely, it will not progress into soil and rot into a soggy mess.

 If it has been raining, your compost pile should be sufficiently watered.
-However, if the weather has been dry, you will need to water it yourself.
+However, if the weather has been dry, you must water it yourself.
 As you water it, be sure not to get it sopping wet.
 Instead, keep it damp without dripping wet.

 Your Compost Pile Must Be Balanced

-When you add ingredients to your compost pile, they need to be balanced between green and brown elements.
-In short, green ingredients are things such as vegetable scraps, and browns are things that were once alive but are processed and no longer are such as sawdust or paper.
+When adding ingredients to your compost pile, they must be balanced between green and brown elements.
+In short, green ingredients are things such as vegetable scraps, and browns are things that were once alive but are processed and no longer are, such as sawdust or paper.

-Compost consists of green (nitrogen) materials, brown (carbon) materials, air, and water.
+Compost comprises green (nitrogen) materials, brown (carbon) materials, air, and water.

 Compost Piles Must Be Fed